jacindaz/meet_the_memes/README.md

 Keep the site clean by moderating the site's images and reviews with admin privileges.

-Alert admins to questionable material with flags.

 Locate images and reviews easily by searching for relevant phrases or sorting by rating.

-See trending tags to help me find new memes.

 Know when someone writes about my images by receiving and email.